 Text preprocessing plays a crucial role in text classification tasks, ensuring that raw text data is transformed into a format suitable for machine learning models.
 This section discusses various preprocessing techniques essential for preparing text data using the Hugging Face Diffusers library.

-Introduction to text preprocessing

 Text preprocessing involves several steps that clean and convert raw text data into a structured format.
 These steps generally include:

 Tokenization: Tokenization breaks down text into individual tokens, typically words or subword units.
 This step is fundamental as it forms the basis for the following preprocessing tasks [7].